scala/make-release-notes/hand-written.md

   * [#3321](https://github.com/scala/scala/pull/3321) introduced [Sprinter](http://vladimirnik.github.io/sprinter/), a new AST pretty-printing library!
 Very useful for tools that deal with source code.
 * Back-end
   * The [GenBCode back-end](https://github.com/scala/scala/pull/2620) (experimental in 2.11).
 See [@magarciaepfl's extensive documentation](http://magarciaepfl.github.io/scala/).
+  * [Scala.js](http://www.scala-js.org/), the experimental JavaScript back-end, has published a version for Scala 2.11.
+Note that this backend isn't included in the Scala distribution and has its own version numbering and release cycle, allowing it to evolve at its own speed.
   * A new experimental way of compiling closures, implemented by [@JamesIry](https://github.com/JamesIry).
 With `-Ydelambdafy:method` anonymous functions are compiled faster, with a smaller bytecode footprint.
 This works by keeping the function body as a private (static, if no `this` reference is needed) method of the enclosing class, and at the last moment during compilation emitting a small anonymous class that `extends FunctionN` and delegates to it.
 This sets the scene for a smooth migration to Java 8-style lambdas (not yet implemented).
   * Branch elimination through constant analysis [#2214](https://github.com/scala/scala/pull/2214)
 * Compiler Performance
   * Incremental compilation has been improved significantly.
 To try it out, upgrade to sbt 0.13.2 and add `incOptions := incOptions.value.withNameHashing(true)` to your build!
 Other build tools are also supported.
 More info at [this sbt issue](https://github.com/sbt/sbt/issues/1010) -- that's where most of the work happened.
 More features are planned, e.g. [class-based tracking](https://github.com/sbt/sbt/issues/1104).
   * We've been optimizing the batch compiler's performance as well, and will continue to work on this during the 2.11.x cycle.
   * Improve performance of reflection [SI-6638](https://issues.scala-lang.org/browse/SI-6638)
 * IDE
   * [Numerous bug fixes and improvements!](https://issues.scala-lang.org/browse/SI-8085?jql=component%20%3D%20%22Presentation%20Compiler%22%20AND%20project%20%3D%20SI%20AND%20resolution%20%3D%20fixed%20and%20fixVersion%20%3E%3D%20%22Scala%202.11.0-M1%22%20and%20fixVersion%20%3C%3D%20%20%22Scala%202.11.0%22%20ORDER%20BY%20updated%20DESC)
 * REPL